 Resolving Metashape Batch Chunk Alignment Drift in Python: Diagnostic Workflows & Spatial Validation for Archaeological Datasets

 When scaling Photogrammetry & 3D Site Mapping Pipelines across multi-seasonal excavation campaigns, Python-driven batch automation frequently encounters a silent failure mode: coordinate drift during chunk alignment.
-This manifests when doc.alignCameras() executes without raising exceptions, yet produces spatially disjointed dense clouds that break downstream mesh generation and ruin optimization routines.
+This manifests when chunk.alignCameras() executes without raising exceptions, yet produces spatially disjointed dense clouds that break downstream mesh generation and ruin optimization routines.
 For academic research teams and heritage managers relying on Automated Drone Image Processing Workflows, this bottleneck compromises geospatial integrity and triggers cascading failures in texture mapping and UV alignment automation.

 Root Cause Analysis: Silent CRS Mismatch & Tie-Point Filtering